SEMA 2025: Currie Modernizes The 9-Inch Rearend With Its Apex Floater

 Currie Enterprises' Apex Floater

 The classic 9-inch survived for 50 years because it’s strong and simple.
-But today’s street machines have outgrown it.
-With soaring power levels, aggressive tire compounds, and pro-touring builds demanding modern handling, the traditional semi-float 9-inch was never designed to withstand the immense bending loads from wide wheels and massive grip.
+But today’s street machines might need more.
+With soaring power levels, aggressive tire compounds, and Pro Touring builds demanding modern handling, the traditional semi-float 9-inch was never designed to withstand the immense bending loads from wide wheels and massive grip.
 Currie recognized that simply reinforcing the old design wasn’t enough.

 The solution is a new full-float architecture.
 Currie engineered a new CNC-machined floater housing end that accepts a bolt-on unit bearing from a C7 Corvette.
 This transforms the axle, placing the vehicle’s weight entirely on the hub assembly, not the axle shaft.
 The axle’s only job is now to transmit torque.
 This is a massive leap in durability, safety, and resistance to the lateral forces of a modern build.